We compare what's there to find the best deals for you.

 Flights to Zadar with Ryanair run from London Stansted and Manchester, while Pula is served by Ryanair flights from London Stansted and Jet2 services from Edinburgh, Glasgow, Leeds Bradford, Manchester and Newcastle.
 For the smaller airports of Rijeka and Osijek, you can fly with Ryanair from London Stansted.

-Thomson and Thomas Cook also operate seasonal charter flights to Croatia, many of which fly from airports outside London – including Birmingham, Bristol, Glasgow, Manchester and Newcastle – to popular destinations such as Dubrovnik, Split and Pula.
+TUI and Thomas Cook also operate seasonal charter flights to Croatia, many of which fly from airports outside London – including Birmingham, Bristol, Glasgow, Manchester and Newcastle – to popular destinations such as Dubrovnik, Split and Pula.

 Cheap Croatia flight fares get snapped up fast, so it’s best to book your tickets as far in advance as possible.
 And don’t overlook Croatia as a winter destination either – there’s great fun to be had skiing or snowboarding down the slopes of Mount Sljeme outside Zagreb.